After a few miles of hiking in the summer heat, nothing beats a refreshing ice-cold drink!

 The Scientific Method

 Both drinks, in essence, respond to the temperature of the surrounding environment.
-A cold drink absorbs energy from its surroundings, whereas a heated drink loses energy to its surroundings.
+A cold drink absorbs energy from its surroundings, whereas a heated drink loses energy from its surroundings.

 The second law of thermodynamics assures that an object and its surroundings reach thermal equilibrium in a closed system.
 Under normal circumstances, heat naturally flows from one object at a higher temperature to another at a lower temperature.

-So, in general, if we want our cold drink to stay cold, we must limit the temperature difference between it and its surrounds.
+So, in general, if we want our cold drink to stay cold, we must limit the temperature difference between it and its surroundings.
 This will reduce the quantity of heat transferred to our drinks.
-Now that we’ve covered the science, let’s put what we’ve learned into action!
+Now that we’ve covered the science let’s put what we’ve learned into action!

 Preparation is essential in many aspects of life.
 Begin by ensuring that your drinks are as cold as possible.
 If you’re leaving from home or elsewhere with access to a freezer, place your drinks in there to freeze.
 Keep in mind that water expands as it freezes, so don’t overfill!

 If you’re staying in a hotel or hostel, your best chance is to get your drinks from a local store before you leave.
 Choose the coldest option at the back of the cooler if feasible.

 Grab an ice pack or two and place them in the freezer if possible.
 Disposable thin plastic ice packs may be available in stores’ chiller cabinets.

 Once you’ve gotten your hands on the coldest drinks you can find, the problem is to keep them that way for at least the next few hours.
 Because you can’t bring the fridge, you’ll have to find a technique to keep the beverages’ surroundings, i.e. your backpack, as cool as or cooler than the drinks to keep them from heating up.